1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 metronome Beat

-When you dance you move to a steady pulse called the beat.
-Beat underlies all music and creates rhythmic coherence.
+When dancing you move to a steady pulse called the beat.
+Beat underlies music and creates rhythmic coherence.
 Listen to a beat played on a metronome:

 role Role of the Beat

-Music is organized on a time line and beat is the unit of measurement.
-Sing the first phrase of America while tapping your foot or clapping the beat.
+Music is organized on a timeline and the beat is the unit of measurement.
+To experience the beat's role, sing a phrase of America while clapping the beat.
+Three beats are given before America starts:

 “My” equals 1 beat, “'tis” equals 1-1/2 beats and “sing” equals 3 beats.